tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/GetVideoRawData/README.md

 From a high level point of view it will do the below

 - Join a meeting
 - Wait for callback or status update.
-There are some prerequistes before you can get audio raw data.
+There are some prerequistes before you can get video raw data.
 The `CanIStartRecording()` method helps to check if you have fulfilled these requirements
   - You need to have host, co-host or recording permissions
   - You need to be in-meeting.
 This is the status when you have fully joined a meeting.
 - Get the Meeting Recording Controller